shellspec/shellspec/README.md

 ###### `source` - runs a script by `.` (dot) command

-It source a shell script, ignoring shebang.
-The script have to be a shell script.
+It sources a shell script, ignoring its shebang.
+The script has to be a shell script.
-It similar to `run script`, but with some differences.
+It is similar to `run script`, but with some differences.
 Unlike `run script`, function-based mock is available.

 ```sh